METEO 3 Lesson 7 Images

 Text description of the 22-degree halo image.

 The image features a silhouette of a basketball hoop centered in the lower half, with a distinct halo effect encircling the bright sun behind it.
-The sky is filled with thin, wispy clouds, and the halo appears as a faint, circular rainbow with subtle hues of red and blue.
-Leafless trees occupy the lower edges, stretching up towards the sky and framing the silhouette of the hoop, which is positioned against the sky to create a stark contrast.
+The sky is filled with thin, wispy clouds, and the halo appears as a faint, semi-circular rainbow.
+Leafless trees occupy the lower edges, stretching up towards the sky and framing the silhouette of the hoop.

 altostratus